CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 4. Add a legend.

-	1. Select Add new legend.
+	1. Select 'Add New Legend'.
 	![feature](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/addlegend.png)

 	2. Again click to draw a rectangle where you would like to place the legend.
 An unformatted legend that matches the information from the Layers panel will appear.

 	3. Use the options in the Item Properties tab to change which layers are represented in the legend and to change the labeling of the layers in the legend.

-	4. Select the 'Item Properties Tab
+	4. Select the 'Item Properties' Tab

 	5. Unselect 'Auto Update'
 	![feature](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/itemproperties.png)